pseigo/book-exercises/learn-elixir/notes/e13-processes.md

 receive do
   {:say, msg} ->
     IO.puts(msg)
   {:think, msg} ->
     Logger.debug(msg)
   _other ->
     # default case
 end
 ```

-**Messages that can not be matched are left in the mailbox.** Add a default case to prevent the mailbox from filling up and crashing the process.

 Wait only a specified time (in ms) with `after`: